KuRue/GaleNet/docs/evaluation.md

 ## Prerequisites
 - Data prepared as described in the [Data Workflow](data_workflow.md).
 - (Optional) Trained model from the [Training Guide](training.md).
+- `properscoring` and `scikit-learn` installed for probabilistic metrics.

 ## Running `scripts/evaluate_baselines.py`
 The CLI accepts one or more storm identifiers and evaluates a set of baselines.
 For example, save storm IDs in a text file: